hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 ---------------

 We have learned from the first migration attempt that the impact of this upgrade will be small for most users.
-If you are only using centrally installed modules, your ``module load`` commands will automatically load the appropriate modules (e.g. the ones installed for Rocky 9 if you are on a node with Rocky 9).
-Note that this may not apply if you are manually modifying your module path (if in doubt, please consult
-:ref:`The module system on Leuven clusters <leuven_module_system>`).

 Currently the CPU cores are unable to reach the maximal ('turbo') frequency.
 Compared to nodes with Rocky 8, you may therefore see somewhat lower performance if only a few cores are active while the other cores are idling.
 This issue is still being investigated.